 Class-I PCBs are in the “Limited Life Expectancy” group.
 Or the electronics assemblies.
 Those are expected to be used in a low-reliability environment.

 These PCBs are used in general electronic products, circuits, and gadgets.
 Such as where the function of the product is sufficient to accept it.
 An LED light, flashlight, TV remote, etc. They are examples of Class-I PCBs.

 Class-II PCBs are in the “reliability products category.”
 But reliability is not considered critical.
 These types of PCBs are used in dedicated products.
 Such as personal computers, laptops, tablets, smartphones, etc.

 1.3 PCBs Manufacturing—Class-III

-This is another type of PCBs for which the manufacturing and inspection criteria are strictest.
+This is another type of PCB for which the manufacturing and inspection criteria are the strictest.
 Their main applications are aerospace, military airborne systems, and missile systems.